Groupe BPCE commits to tackling inequality by joining G7 Business for Inclusive Growth (B4IG) coalition powered by the OECD

 Business for Inclusive Growth (B4IG) is a global coalition, powered by the OECD, which aims to pool and strengthen efforts by private companies to reduce inequalities linked to opportunity, gender and territories, and to build greater synergies with government-led efforts.
 Current members include: Accenture, Agropur, AXA, BASF, BNP Paribas, Groupe BPCE, CareCentrix, Cogeco, Crédit Agricole, Danone, Engie, GINgroup, Goldman Sachs, Henkel, INGKA Group (IKEA’s franchisee), JPMorgan, JAB / Keurig Dr Pepper, Johnson & Johnson, Kering, Legal & General, L’Oréal, MARS, Groupe Renault, Ricoh, Schneider Electric, Sodexo, Suez, TIAA, Unilever, Veolia, Virgin and Ylva.

 The OECD is an international organisation that works to build better policies for better lives.
 Together with governments and civil society, it establishes standards and seeks evidence-based solutions to a range of social, economic and environmental challenges.
 The OECD website provides further information on the B4IG initiative and on its work on inequality and inclusive growth.
 Additional enquiries on OECD work on inclusive growth and for the G7 should be addressed to email@example.com, to firstname.lastname@example.org or to the OECD’s Media Office.

 Chairman of the Groupe BPCE Management Board

-Laurent Mignon, 55, is Chairman of the BPCE Management Board.
-He is also Chairman of the Board of Directors of Natixis, Aside from his positions within the BPCE...
+Laurent Mignon is Chairman of the BPCE Management Board.
+He is also Chairman of the Board of Directors of Natixis and a director of CNP Assurances.
+In addition to...